-Skipper Matthews sends a fresh report on a Problem Stretch south of Swansboro.
+Skipper Halls relates his jarring experience with a shoal and the rudeness of a passing vessel.
 The intersection of the Waterway and Browns Inlet, a Problem Stretch south of Swansboro, has been the site of shoaling for some time, as well as a mysterious underwater hazard as reported in http://cruisersnet.net/?p=141557.